qianfan1996/HGCC/README.md

 ```

 ## Acknowledgement
-We knowledge [this great repository](https://github.com/lzjjeff/HGraph-CL) for reference.
+We acknowledge [this great repository](https://github.com/lzjjeff/HGraph-CL) for reference.